theexidge/routinger/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Ways to solve it**
-This is completely optional.
+[OPTIONAL].
 If you have a way to tackle the issue.
 You can suggest it here.
 Try to summarise as much information as possible.
 Try not to make this part huge.

+**Ideas about why is this happening**
+[OPTIONAL].
+This field is completely optional.
+If you don't know the ways to solve it.
+You can attach screenshots of code or write about the files where you think the code is breaking and causing undesired behavior and attach a brief description explaining your views.
+This will help others to specifically pinpoint where the issue is.